Honeywell Building Solutions used Cora to achieve global visibility, control & governance. Learn how we solved the challenges they faced.

-In this video, we share how document management in the cloud can benefit your organization, especially when to comes to contracts or disputes
+In this video, we share how document management in the cloud, combined with approval workflows and related automation can deliver several benefits including a robust audit trail, especially when it comes to contracts or disputes

 Meet Pat – a contracts manager with Fren Engineering.
 Six months ago, Pat got into some hot water with his CEO.
 Fren Engineering had just lost $400,000 in court.
 Why?

 A client claimed the wrong type of fitting was used on a $150 million engineering job, maintaining it cost them $400,000 to replace fittings.
 Pat’s CEO believes Pat should have kept a paper trail to prove the fittings were the ones agreed originally in contract specifications.
 But Pat was unable to find a key piece of evidence – an email he sent to the client on the matter.
 As a result, Fren Engineering lost its court case.